 Interactions.
 Doctors don't know of any interactions with other herbs, supplements, drugs, or foods.

-The FDA does not regulate supplements.
-Be sure to tell your doctor about any you're taking, even if they're natural.
+Tell your doctor about any you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications, foods, or other herbs and supplements.